a13X-B/lovely-little-experiments/README.md

 ### ribbon
- randomly generated wavy terrain with evenly distributed UVs, side view
- - more things are coming
+ randomly generated wavy terrain with evenly distributed UVs, side view WIP, more things are coming

 ### shady grass
  instanced grass generated and animated in a shader